samadritakarmakar/ProjectShapeFunction/README.md

 If COLUMN vectors are passed in x and y then N(:,1), N(:,2), N(:,3), ... will represent the different shape functions.

 Note:
-Eg. Coeff(1,:) gives the set of Coefficients of node 1.
+Coeff(1,:) gives the set of Coefficients of node 1.
-Eg. Coeff(2,:) gives the set of Coefficients of node 2.
+Coeff(2,:) gives the set of Coefficients of node 2.

 ## Instructions for Plotting Shape Functions